NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 <blockquote markdown="1">

-To every circos.initializeWithIdeogram and circos.initializeWithIdeogram2 command we need to add the variable **chromosome.index="chr2"** which filters to a subset of chromosomes.
-Then swap every mention of bed1 for bed1_chr2, bed2 for bed2_chr2, and bed_gene for bed_gene_chr2.
+To every **circos.initializeWithIdeogram** and **circos.initializeWithIdeogram2** command we need to add the variable **chromosome.index="chr2"** which filters to a subset of chromosomes.
+Then swap every mention of bed1, bed2, and bed_gene for the new tables generated in the first part.
 This will be the finished code chunk:

 ```R
 # Clear any previous plot and initialize the Circos